Celebration of Life – Honour the Life of a Loved One with Happiness, Laughter and Joy

 Nowadays, you have the option of a third approach, Celebration of Life.
-Unlike a sombre funeral where the focus is typically on death, here your guests emphasize the joyful aspects of the lost loved one.
+Unlike a sombre funeral where the focus is typically on death, here your guests emphasise the joyful aspects of the lost loved one.
 Filled with laughter and anecdotes, this ceremony can be held in a standalone manner, or integrated into a traditional funeral or memorial service.
 Here is a quick glance at the possibilities and preparation needed, if you wish to arrange this ceremony.

 Planning a Celebration of Life

 Similar to other significant life events and milestones such as birthdays or anniversaries, a celebration of life ceremony brings together family and friends to share, honour and celebrate the life of the deceased.
 Do keep in mind that the event can be as large or intimate, based on your preference and budget.

 Since this is an informal event where traditions or norms do not play any role, you can decide the structure of the ceremony and how you wish to personalise it.
 Think of how your loved one would want to be remembered and do not hesitate to incorporate some unique elements that reflect the deceased person’s lifestyle or characteristics.